mm80843/T3.5/docs/Benef/PBN__Benef_1072.md

 ## Articles mentionning this Benefit

 * [Building Transformation for Precautionary Measures against COVID-19 Pandemic: Case of Off-Street Car Parking of Campuses](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_224.md)

+## Name of the Benefit

+Allows for flexible use of building spaces according to changing circumstances and needs